-How to Tether an Android to a Mac: Bluetooth
+How can I tether an Android to a Mac over Bluetooth?

 With that said, here's how to get started.